 The semi-finalists will pitch their ideas to our esteemed panel of judges in Vancouver.
 Four finalists will then be selected to move forward, and present on the main conference stage the following day.05 June, 2018

 The top four finalists will pitch in front of the full SB audience on the main conference stage.
 A live vote will be held to pick a “People’s Choice Winner” and the judges will determine the overall “SB’18 Innovation Open Winner”.
-Final presentations will be shared with the global SB community via livestream and post-event in the digital SB Library.06 June, 2018
+Final presentations will be shared with the global SB community post-event in the digital SB Library.06 June, 2018

 Thank you for your interest, unfortunately we are no longer accepting applications for the Innovation Open at SB’18 Vancouver.
 Check back in 2019 for next year’s competition.

 Judges select finalists based on the following criteria:

 Innovative Design.
 Social and environmental impact – specifically coupled with identified impact metrics (for example, “our business innovation helps customers lower their carbon footprint by XX% compared to the product we’re disrupting”, or “our innovation will help customers increase savings by XX% and keep their money local, leading to more stable local economies.”)

 Quality as it relates to a demonstrated track record and understanding of systemic issues of sustainability.

 Bonus points for disruptive innovation.
 The idea has approached the issue from a unique perspective and is offering a solution that will truly shift the market as we know it.

 How much does it cost to enter?

 Thanks to our sponsors, participating in the SB Innovation Open is 100% free!
 Please note, Sustainable Brands takes no fees or equity from startups.